Meredith Professor Faculty Fellows

-Purpose and goals
+Purpose and Goals

 A substantial bequest from the estate of Dr. L. Douglas Meredith, a 1926 graduate of the College of Arts and Sciences, enabled the University to create the Laura J. and L. Douglas Meredith Professorship Program to recognize and reward outstanding teaching at Syracuse University.
 The goals of the initiative are:

-- To recognize and reward excellence in teaching at all levels in a way that is seen as significant by faculty members, students and the public at large;
+• To recognize and reward excellence in teaching at all levels in a way that is seen as significant by faculty members, students, and the public at large;

-- To encourage all faculty members to look upon the many dimensions of teaching as manifold opportunities for constant improvement, even for the best teachers;
+• To encourage all faculty members to look upon the many dimensions of teaching as manifold opportunities for constant improvement, even for the best teachers;

-- To emphasize the importance the University places upon teaching by investing heavily in this most student-centered activity; and
+• To emphasize the importance the University places upon teaching by investing heavily in this most student-centered activity; and

-- As a result of all of the above, to improve the teaching and learning environment on campus in ways that can be singled out and recognized as valuable.
+• As a result of all of the above, to improve the teaching and learning environment on campus in ways that can be singled out and recognized as valuable.

-In 2025, the Meredith Professorship program added the Meredith Professorship Faculty Fellows (MP Faculty Fellows).
+In 2025, the Meredith Professorship program added the Meredith Professor Faculty Fellows (MP Faculty Fellows).
 Working on specific teaching topics identified annually by the provost, MP Faculty Fellows partner with the director of the Center for Teaching and Learning Excellence (CTLE) and the associate provost for academic programs to work on timely pedagogical topics.
 MP Faculty Fellows are appointed for up to two academic years and receive salary support to buy out portions of their teaching responsibilities, in addition to professional development funds.

 Award Details

-MP Faculty Fellows (up to 2 selected annually) The award may be presented to any full-time faculty member for whom teaching is a core responsibility, who is in a renewable position and who has been teaching in a faculty position for at least two years.
-Tenure-track, tenured and teaching professors at all ranks are eligible, as are professors of practice.
-Each recipient is designated an MP Faculty Fellow for up to two years, with a maximum of three MP Faculty Fellows in any given year. | For each year of the appointment: • $65,000 for course buy-out/salary replacement • $5,000 for professional development • $5,000 as an expense account to support programming offered through the Center for Teaching and Learning Excellence (CTLE) |
+The award may be presented to any full-time faculty member for whom teaching is a core responsibility, who is in a renewable position, and who has been teaching in a faculty position at Syracuse University for at least two years.
+Tenure-track, tenured, and teaching professors at all ranks are eligible, as are professors of practice.

 MP Faculty Fellows are expected to be actively involved in the CTLE.
 In consultation with the CTLE director and associate provost for academic programs, they will develop and/or support academic programming for Syracuse University faculty around the teaching topic(s) identified annually by the provost.
 Such programming can include work on academic programs or courses, campuswide workshops and initiatives, and mentoring support for early-career faculty or teaching professors, among other options.
 The CTLE and Office of Academic Affairs will provide administrative support for this programming.